 When a trade goes well, making you a huge profit, it can be tempting to keep going, which is a normal psychological response toward a positive reward.
 However, most people start to assume luck is on their side and start to make rash decisions, hoping for even bigger profits, so they take bigger risks.
 The adrenaline of a profitable trade makes you feel invincible and this becomes your downfall, because forex trading has nothing to do with luck, instead requiring that you make informed decisions.

-To avoid this trap, take a moment to reflect on your profitable trades, consider what you did right that led to the profit, then apply the same strategy in your next trade.
+To avoid this trap, take a moment to reflect on your profitable trades, consider what you did right that led to the profit, and then apply the same strategy in your next trade.
 Remember that the forex market is 24/7 and there should be no rush to make a trade, regardless of how excited you are; always pace yourself.

 2. Hanging on to losing trades

-You have to learn to accept a loss, even the best traders in the world make some losses, the trick is to make the profits outweigh the losses, not to eliminate losses completely.
+You have to learn to accept a loss, even the best traders in the world make some losses, the trick is to make the profits outweigh the losses, not to eliminate losses.
 When a trade goes wrong, meaning that you’re losing money, it can be hard to accept the loss.
 At this point, an experienced trader will close the trade and accept that they made a mistake.
-Rookies, on the other hand will spend hours on their Trading platforms, observing the losing trade, hoping that somehow their luck will turn around and reward them with a profit.
+Rookies, on the other hand, will spend hours on their Trading platforms, observing the losing trade, hoping that somehow their luck will turn around and reward them with a profit.

 This is among the most common problems because it plays right into our sense of hope and positive thinking.
 Traders who make this mistake end up watching as the losses increase and all their initial capital is wiped away with a stop order from the broker.